Furball42/TaxCalculator/README.md

 - SQL LocalDB
 - Postman

+## Removed Projects and Classes
+Note that there were a project *removed* after the initial upload to GitHub.
+This project is just **TaxCalculator**.
+This can be excluded or removed as see fit.
+All other excluded classes can just be ignored.

 ## Solution Structure
 The solution consists of the following projects:
 - **TaxCalculator.API** : this is the API set up to handle the incoming calls